oracle-livelabs/apex/book-club-lab/10-implementing-ratings/implementing-ratings-and-reviews.md

     ![Book Details page in runtime application showing delete book review post](images/deleted-review-runtime.png " ")

 You have now completed your Book Club application and can search for books, add them to your library, and write reviews.
-However, there are many ways to continue to add functionality to and customize your application.

 ## Acknowledgements